google/app-reporting-pack/README.md

     --legacy --backfill
 ```

 ### Dashboard Replication

+If you install ARP via Cloud Run Button (see [Primary Installation Method](#primary-installation-method)) then in most cases you don't need the following procedure.
+Otherwise use the following command to clone the ARP dashboard.

 Once queries ran successfully you can proceed with dashboard replication.\
 Run the following command in the terminal to get a link for cloning the dashboard: